kixlab/kixlab.github.io/_posts/news/2018-10-22-winter-2019-internship-call.md

 thumb: default.png
 ---

-We are looking for a few undergraduate research interns to join KIXLAB this summer.
+We are looking for a few undergraduate research interns to join KIXLAB this winter.
 You can find the details on [Prof. Juho Kim's website](https://juhokim.com/2019-winter-internship-call.html).